Luxury Homes/Top Towns

 What are “Days on Market”?

-Click here for an instant "No Strings Attached" valuation of your home.“Days on market” (or DOM) are the number of days from when a property gets listed to when it enters a “pending” status.
+“Days on market” (or DOM) are the number of days from when a property gets listed to when it enters a “pending” status.
 The average DOM varies from city to city.
 According to Redfin, Madison homes saw an average of 26 DOM in April 2022 while Short Hills homes spent 12 days on the market before changing over to pending.
 Lower DOM brings in the most interest.
 As the DOM grows longer, interest wanes.
 So, what do you do to bring back buyers’ interest?

 Breathing Life Into a Stale Listing